wics-uw/website/content/pages/about.md

 <img src="/images/logo.png" style="margin:5px">
 </footer>

 The Women in Computer Science Undergraduate Committee is a student-run initiative that supports the success of women in computer science at Waterloo
 by:

 + Hosting speakers and lecturers in industry and academia
 + Running a mentorship program and providing networking opportunities
 + Organizing social events and fostering community
 + Educating on women's issues and issues of diverity in computer science and science, technology, engineering and mathematics (STEM) at large
 + Arranging outreach and educational activities in computer science and technology
 + Providing supportive, [women-only]({filename}/pages/faq.md) spaces for cis &
   trans women and non-binary individuals

-If you want to visit us, we have an [office]({filename}/pages/contact.md) in M3 with Linux terminals!
+If you want to visit us, we have an [office]({filename}/pages/contact.md) in MC with Linux terminals!

 # Volunteer Opportunities #